Treatment for gliomas in children

 These tumours can be very difficult to treat.
 The brain stem is a very delicate area that controls many vital body functions such as breathing, swallowing and eye movements.
 It includes an area called the midbrain.
 As the brain stem controls any vital body functions it is not always possible to operate in this area.

-Gliomas in the brain stem can be slow growing and just in one area (these are called focal tumours).
-Other tumours are faster growing and tend to grow into the surrounding brain tissue (called diffuse tumours).
+Gliomas in the brain stem can be slow growing and just in one area.
+These are called focal tumours.
+Other tumours are faster growing and tend to grow into the surrounding brain tissue.
+These are called diffuse tumours.
 There are various sub types of brain stem glioma.

 If possible, surgeons remove focal type gliomas.
 Your child's specialist will then keep a very close eye on your child to see if any remaining tumour starts to grow again.
 Sometimes, the specialist may advise delaying surgery.
 Some tumours in this area grow so slowly that they don't really need treatment if they are not causing symptoms.

-Some tumours are very small, but if near one of the fluid channels can block it and cause fluid to collect around the brain (hydrocephalus).
+Some tumours are very small, but if they are near one of the fluid channels they can block it and cause fluid to collect around the brain (hydrocephalus).
 If this happens, your child's doctor may suggest that they put in a tube to drain the fluid.
 This is called a ventricular access device (VAD) or shunt.
 But they may give no other treatment until the tumour grows.
-There is information about treating hydrocephalus in the surgery for brain tumours section.

 Depending on their age, your child may have radiotherapy for a diffuse type glioma in the brain stem.
 For very young children, specialists tend to give chemotherapy because this can work well for these tumours in young children.
 They delay giving radiotherapy until the child is older.
 Fortunately brain stem gliomas are very rare in young children.